dotnet/core/roadmap.md

 This document covers the upcoming release dates for .NET and .NET Core.

-If you're looking for the product roadmap, see the [current roadmap](product-roadmap/current.md) document.
+If you're looking for the product roadmap, visit <https://aka.ms/dotnet-product-roadmap>.

 ## Released Versions